rossunger/GodotExtraGUI/README.md

 https://www.youtube.com/watch?v=Lm_o7H0sF00

 # Install
-Add the ExtraGui folder to the root of your godot project.
+Add the ExtraGui folder to the res://addons folder of your godot project.
 Enable the ExtraGui plugin in your project settings OR just add "ExtraGuiSingleton" as "egs" to your autoloads.
 Restart editor for icons to update properly

 # USAGE